Oignons/gw2-events/README.md

 Display events of Tyria on a map.
 Both the map and the events come from GW2 API : https://forum-en.guildwars2.com/forum/community/api/API-Documentation

+Events are not working right now.
+It'll be developed in the future.

 Copyright
 ========